pajamaclaws21/rpi-12864-lcd/README.md

 ## Documentation
 ### Original functions
+These functions are from the original Czech code by Milan Krúpa.
 Notes:
-* These translations are not very good.
+* These translations aren't very good.
 * The Y position is inverted --- (0,0) is the top left.
-* All the functions that have the use_memPlot argument, can use the memplot instead of plot; read self.memplot() explanation.
+* All the functions that have the use_memPlot argument can use the memplot instead of plot; read self.memplot() explanation.
 ```
 init()
    Basic GPIO port settings - just run it once at the beginning of the program